nwutils/nw-test-suite/README.md

 1. `npm start` to run automated tests
 1. `npm manual` to run manual tests in the window (instructions provided)

-## Short term goal:

-- Get the whole API mocked out for Windows on 0.59.0

-## Long term goals:

-- Make it work on OSX and Linux too
-- Make it work on another version of NW.js so all you need to do is update the version number in the `package.json` to test things out on different versions.
-- Find a way to make more things automated that are presently manual.

 ### Questions

 - `nw.App.clearAppCache('');` - Don't know what to pass into this function.
 Docs just say "manifest_url"?